 On Nov.
 6, 2003, Centre Community Hospital's name was changed to Mount Nittany Medical Center, signifying its growth as a regional medical center.
 In 2007, Mount Nittany Medical Center, along with Penn State Milton S. Hershey Medical Center and local physicians, added interventional cardiology to its program.
 In 2010, the Medical Center opened the state-of-the-art east wing.

 On Jan.
 1, 2011, the Mount Nittany Medical Center Board of Trustees incorporated the by-laws and corporate structure to transition the hospital-based entity into a system organization.
 It also announced a major renovation and expansion of the Emergency Department and the construction of a comprehensive Cancer Pavilion and the addition of 51 physicians to its Physician Group.

-Today, Mount Nittany Health has emerged as a regional health system; growing in scope and prominence, it has focused on a singular mission of providing superior care to the communities it serves.
+Today, Mount Nittany Health has emerged as a regional health system; growing in scope and prominence, with the mission of making people healthier.

 The system includes a parent organization, Mount Nittany Health, along with Mount Nittany Medical Center, a 260-bed acute care facility, and Mount Nittany Physician Group, a practice with more than 70 physicians in more than half a dozen locations throughout the region as well as its fundraising and development entity, The Foundation for Mount Nittany Medical Center.

 Bellefonte Hospital, a six-bed community hospital, was founded.

 Continual growth led to the construction of a number of buildings, an expansion and a name change to Centre County Hospital.